A Man's Guide to Finding the Right Bladder Leak Products

 Let’s look at some of the kinds of products available for men with light incontinence.

-Shields, pads, guards and reusable liners (yes, that last one means you can wash them and use them again!) are quiet, discreet and comfortable while they protect against the drips and dribbles of wetness.
+Shields, pads, and guards are quiet, discreet and comfortable while they protect against the drips and dribbles of wetness.
 Ultra-thin and absorbent, they adhere to your own underwear with a strong adhesive grip.
 They offer protection from bladder leaks and feature discreet, cup-shaped protection right where you need it most.

 Disposable underwear for men that are lightweight, discreet and good for light-to-moderate leakages.
 They can look and feel like regular underwear, They are easy to pull on and take off and give you the comfort and confidence you need to get through a worry-free day.
 With an impermeable backside and a cloth-like outer layer, this choice delivers superior leakage protection.
 Disposable underwear for men are perfect for people who are either mobile or semi-mobile.